 1990 – Corvette received a major interior update with new instrument cluster and interior trim.
 The new unit ditched the horizontal setup of previous cars with a semi-circle binnacle in front of the driver with airbag now standard equipment.
 An ABS-II anti-lock braking system was also standard across the board.

-This year was also the debut of the legendary “King of the Hill” Corvette ZR-1, a ferocious beast that really caused a commotion around the world.
+1990 was also the debut of the legendary “King of the Hill” Corvette ZR-1, a ferocious beast that really caused a commotion around the globe.
 The ZR-1 engine was a GM spec, Lotus-designed 32-valve, dual-overhead-cam, 350-cubic inch V8 built by Mercury Marine in Oklahoma.
 With 375 horsepower it’s tame by today’s standards, but was a truly a monster back in the day.

 The ZR-1 also included new body styling from the B-pillar rearward with a wider rear bumper cover to house the massive 315/35ZR 17 rear tires.
 The FX3 Selective Ride Adjustment was a standard feature on ZR-1’s as well as the six-speed manual gearbox.
 The ZR-1 rear body styling included a convex rear with rectangular lights, the standard Corvette has a concave rear with round lights.

 1991 – The Corvette received a very attractive exterior update for this year.
 The black rub strip surrounding the beltline was now body color, the front fascia was smoothed with wraparound side markers, and the ZR-1 tail with squared off taillights was standard across the range.

 A RPO Z07 option included the Z51 suspension components and the FX3 adjustable ride options and provided an in-cockpit adjustable ride from stiff to very stiff.
 A power source was added for accessories like cell-phones and a float based oil pressure monitor.
 A new retained accessory feature allowed the windows and radio to work for a time after the ignition key was removed.